Welcome to today's edition of the Rush 24-7 podcast.

 Let's not pretend we don't know what's going on.

-All new law and order, Friday on NBC.
+All new law and order Friday on NBC.

-I f we drive them nuts.
+We drive them nuts.

 Just drive them nuts.

-It is just more fun than a human being should be allowed to have.
+It's just more fun than a human being should be allowed to have.

 All right.